sujaldev/sujal.dev/content/posts/01-a-blog-post-about-this-blog-itself.md

 That said, I'm mostly done with the scripts I'm using to generate this site.
 It has most run-of-the-mill features you'd expect from a static site generator, even some extras like a font subsetting script.

+I'm using [Jinja2](https://github.com/pallets/jinja) as the templating engine and [Mistletoe](https://github.com/miyuchina/mistletoe) as the Markdown parser combined with [python-frontmatter](https://github.com/eyeseast/python-frontmatter) to parse, well, frontmatter.
+There were faster alternatives to Mistletoe, but the article about standards compliance in their documentation won me over.

+There's also a live mode where only the requested pages are built on the fly.
+I started with [Flask](https://github.com/pallets/flask) for this but transitioned to [Quart](https://github.com/pallets/quart) later for the native websocket support, which is required to auto-reload the page when [watchfiles](https://github.com/samuelcolvin/watchfiles) or Quart's built-in reloader detects a change in the source files.

+If you want more details, you can dig through the [source repository](https://github.com/sujaldev/sujal.dev).
+I've hardcoded some things here and there that I could have generalized but then what would be the point of writing my own scripts in the first place.

+## Do as I say, not as I do

+Should've just used a cookie-cutter template with a prebuilt static site generator.
+Would've taken a lot less time.
+But I'm proud of this.